The 2018 Artists & Climate Change Incubator

 Leader: Chantal Bilodeau

-The Incubator is open to artists, activists, and educators who want to engage or further their engagement with climate change through artistic practices.
+The Incubator is open to artists, activists, scientists, and educators who want to engage or further their engagement with climate change through artistic practices.
 All disciplines are welcome and individuals from traditionally underrepresented populations and communities are encouraged to attend.
 The Incubator is an inclusive environment that supports diverse perspectives.

 During this 5-day intensive, participants interact with guest speakers from fields such as environmental humanities, climate science, climate change activism, and visual and performing arts.
 Work sessions allow participants to dig deep into the challenges and concerns of working at the intersection of arts and climate change such as embracing activism without sacrificing personal vision and artistic integrity, letting go of the idea of "product," and bringing the arts to non-traditional audiences.
 Group exercises and discussions cover a range of topics including: